ringcentral/ringcentral-api-docs/docs/ai/faq.md

 ### General Platform Related FAQs:
 ### How do I get started ?

-It's a simple 3 step process to use Conversational Intelligence APIs.
+It's a simple 3 step process to use Artificial Intelligence APIs.

 Step 1: Use your existing RingCentral MVP/Video Pro account or create a new one.